 Dates & Times

-We’ll start our journey together on a retreat in the Texas Wine Country, March 2 – March 4, 2018.
-The program consists of eight additional, alternating weekends, and a final graduation event.
+We’ll start our journey together on a retreat in the Texas Wine Country, August 24 – 26, 2018.
+The program consists of seven additional, alternating weekends.

 Weekend Class Dates:

 - October 5, 6, 7

 - October 19, 20, 21